horming8/mysqldemo/README.md

 Requires to append id and body with PUT for update

 ## Reference
-1. Demo data can be download from https://www.mysqltutorial.org/mysql-sample-database.aspx
+ - Download the sample data from https://www.mysqltutorial.org/mysql-sample-database.aspx

 ## Learning